a14e/droxporter/Readme.md

 It collects various metrics and exposes them in a format compatible with Prometheus.
 The main features of Droxporter include:

-* Lightweight and efficient, making it suitable for resource-constrained environments.Written entirely in Rust.
+* Lightweight and efficient.
+Written entirely in Rust.
 * Collecting Droplet-related metrics, such as CPU usage, memory usage, disk space, bandwidth, and more.
-* Configurable through a single YAML file, with the option to use default settings without any configuration.
 * Support for HTTPS, basic authentication, and custom settings.
 * Built-in rate limiting to respect DigitalOcean's API rate limits and avoid potential issues.
-Ideal for projects with a limited number of API requests.
 * Ability to use multiple API keys for better flexibility and control over the rate limits.
 * Comes with pre-built Grafana dashboards for quick visualization of the collected metrics.